YorickPeterse/ruby-calculator/README.md

 repository is meant for educational purposes primarily in the field of writing programming languages.
 It is not a webscale replacement for `bc`.

+The idea is to use this repository to explain the steps of writing programming languages and how one can do so.
+It also serves as a playground for students (and myself) to mess around.

 ## Structure

 The project is divided into 3 categories: